BlankTuber/CurriculumTrackerAPI/API_DOCUMENTATION.md

 Projects can have optional identifiers (e.g., "R1", "L2P3") to help with organization and prerequisite selection.
 Identifiers must be unique within a curriculum and can contain letters, numbers, underscores, and hyphens.

+### Level Default Identifiers

+Levels can have optional default identifiers (e.g., "R", "L") that can be used as prefixes or templates for project identifiers within that level's stage range.
+This helps maintain consistent naming conventions across projects in the same level.

 ### Project Topics/Tags

 Projects can have associated topics/tags to help categorize content and assist with prerequisite selection.
 Each topic is a string with a maximum of 50 characters.